-Gibson and its employees hold safety above all else.
-Safety is a core value of Gibson’s business plan, and is not simply a priority.
+Gibson Electric, and its employees, hold safety above all else.
+Safety is a core value of our business plan, and is not simply a priority.
 Priorities change, while core values are engrained into our company and are the pillars of which the company culture is built upon.
 At Gibson safety is one of these pillars.

-Just like a construction site, safety is constantly changing.
 Gibson constantly reviews its safety programs and policies and updates practices to be on the leading edge of change.
-In order to facilitate these changes Gibson employs a safety committee made up of a diverse group of lead foremen.
+In order to facilitate these changes, Gibson employs a safety committee made up of a diverse group of lead foremen.
 The purpose of the committee is to help create policies that are safer, easy to implement by the field, and standardized throughout Gibson.

-Gibson Safety is innovative, adapts to change, and listens to all employees.
-Gibson’s employees are the life blood of the company, and they are the reason Gibson has a culture that is so engrained with safety.
+Gibson’s employees are the life blood of the company, and they are the reason we have a culture that is so engrained with safety.
 Gibson works with and for its employees to insure they go home safe at the end of every day.
-Be Vigilant!